발우공양

 Seongso is another name for noodle in Buddhism, which means the dish that makes even the practitioners smile.
 This course includes tofu, pan-fried cake, and dumpling as well as noodle that makes the practitioners who don’t usually devour smile.

-(Cold buckwheat noodle with shiitake mushroom and chili pear sauce)
+(Cold buckwheat noodle with shiitake & spicy pear sauce)

 Dubu-gui